Powdered eggs

-A powdered egg is a fully dehydrated egg.
-Most powdered eggs are made using spray drying in the same way that powdered milk is made.
-The major advantages of powdered eggs over fresh eggs are the reduced weight per volume of whole egg equivalent and the shelf life.
-Other advantages include smaller usage of storage space, and lack of need for refrigeration.
+The major advantages of powdered eggs over fresh eggs are the increased weight per volume of whole egg equivalent—reducing storage space required—the much longer shelf life, and not needing refrigeration.
 Powdered eggs can be used without rehydration when baking, and can be rehydrated to make dishes such as scrambled eggs and omelettes.

 History

 Dehydrated eggs advertisements appeared in the late 1890s in the United States.
 Powdered eggs appear in literature as a staple of camp cooking at least as early as 1912.